-In addition, individuals at high risk should also be excluded (see below).
-Realizing that we may not have access to medical histories of individuals from other company group homes, guardians and responsible parties should also understand that, aside from age, individuals who meet other high-risk criteria should reconsider attendance at day programs and find alternatives to limit their risk.
-Individuals in our group homes who are at high risk should be excluded from attending day programs.
-According to the CDC, those at high risk for severe illness from COVID-19 include:
+Individuals at high risk should be excluded (see below) unless fully vaccinated.
+Realizing that we may not have access to medical histories of individuals from other company group homes, guardians and responsible parties should also understand that, aside from age, unvaccinated individuals who meet high-risk criteria should reconsider attendance at day programs to limit their risk.
+Individuals in our group homes who are at high risk should be excluded from attending day programs unless fully vaccinated.
+According to the CDC, those at high risk for severe illness from COVID-19 include unvaccinated individuals who are:

-- o People 65 years and older - People of all ages with underlying medical conditions, particularly if not well controlled, including: - Chronic lung disease or moderate to severe asthma - Serious heart conditions such as heart failure

-- Immunocompromised (including cancer treatments, smoking, bone marrow or organ transplantation, immune deficiencies, poorly controlled HIV or AIDS, and prolonged use of corticosteroids and other immune-weakening medications)

-- Severe obesity (body mass index [BMI] of 40 or higher)
+- o 65 years and older - Those with underlying medical conditions, particularly if not well controlled, including: - Chronic lung disease or moderate to severe asthma - Serious heart conditions such as heart failure - Immunocompromised (including cancer treatments, smoking, bone marrow or organ transplantation, immune deficiencies, poorly controlled HIV or AIDS, and prolonged use of corticosteroids and other immune-weakening medications) - Severe obesity (body mass index [BMI] of 40 or higher) - Diabetes

-- Diabetes

-- Chronic kidney disease undergoing dialysis

-- Liver disease
+- Chronic kidney disease undergoing dialysis - Liver disease

-Communicate these requirements with guardians and responsible parties to ensure they understand prior to accepting anyone into the day program.
+Communicate these requirements with guardians and responsible parties to ensure they understand prior to acceptance into the day program.